jeffreyadams/atlasofliegroups-docs/atlas_build/html/_sources/basics.txt

 ==================

-This document will tell you about :code:`atlas`'s syntax.
+This document will tell you about atlas' syntax.
 To learn about how to launch :code:`atlas` see :ref:`run_atlas`.

 Basic Operations